 If you have specific assets worth more than the standard limits, a capped policy will not cover more than the limit, so you run the risk of not being able to claim to replace or repair them.
 Instead, you should consider insuring these items separately if you want them to be covered.

 Leaving your place vacated for an extended period of time may void your insurance policy.
 If you leave home for extended periods for work or vacation (usually more than 6 weeks), it may be worthwhile to check the maximum term that applies with your insurer, as you may require extra cover.

 Not all policies cover property damage done by pets, so if you’ve got a dog, cat, iguana, parrot, or another pet, it’s important to find out if your insurer will cover animal damage to your contents or building.
 Will they replace that chewed-up couch?

 Incidentally, some insurers also offer pet insurance to their home and contents policyholders, which may come in handy if your old dog needs a knee replacement or two.

 Read the policy document

 This might seem straightforward enough, but a lot of people wait until an event occurs before they decide to have a look through their insurance policy document, also called the product disclosure statement (PDS).
 But by then, it’s too late if your policy doesn’t cover that particular event.

-Although we all live in the information age, some people just can’t be bothered to do a little legwork when buying insurance cover.
-Shopping around allows you to not only find the best price, but also to learn about what’s on offer from insurers.
-If you’re willing to pay a higher excess, you can lower your premiums and some insurers have discounted premiums when you shop online.
-You can also find out about multi-policy discounts.
+Although we all live in the information age, many people strgle to find the time to do extra research when buying insurance cover.
+Shopping around allows you to not only find the best price, but also to learn about what features and benefits are on offer from insurers.
+If you’re willing to pay a higher excess, you can often lower your premiums and some insurers have discounted premiums when you shop online.
+It may also be beneficial to ask insurers about any multi-policy discounts they offer.